loneicewolf/SnowPixel/README.md

 <img src="./images/snowpixel_case_double.png" style="width: 100%; height: auto;" />

- > Not an amazing render, I will update it with proper photos soon
+ > Not an amazing render, I will update it with proper photos soon.

 ## Manufacturing update
 Even if quite out of spec for JLCPCB's cheapest offering (not paying for castellated holes and definitely going over spec for both the copper and silkscreen layers) the boards all turned out mostly fine!